-I gained a lot of weight during my pregnancy- 62 lbs to be exact.
-People often ask me how I managed to lose it all (with an extra 10 lbs to boot) so I thought it might make a good post.
-Here are 10 choices I made which contributed to my safe, healthy and lasting weight loss.
+Even though I eat a pretty clean diet, I gained a lot of weight during my pregnancy- 62 lbs to be exact.
+People often ask how I managed to lose it all (with an extra 10 lbs to boot) so I thought I would share my 10 tips for healthy and lasting postpartum weight loss with you.

 - Patience.
 I took a few months to bond with my baby, allow my body time to recover from childbirth, establish a good milk supply and adjust to my new role as a mother.
 Once I was ready, I acknowledged that it took 9 months to gain the weight and it wasn’t going to disappear overnight.
 I knew that in order to safely lose the weight and keep it off, I needed to be patient.